image flooring

 – Can be used as a benefit due the sale or letting of the flat

-Whilst having wooden flooring has become popular, a simple straight plank floor design has become slightly dated.
+Whilst having natural flooring has become popular, a simple straight plank floor design has become slightly dated.
 We have become used to seeing more intricate designs with more adventurous styles in London homes.
 Below we have shown a few examples of wooden flooring in bathrooms, kitchens and living rooms:

 Bathroom wooden floor design: